Escort Passport SmartRadar

 With the Escort Live app running, trouble spots are displayed on a map, warning of radar traps, reported cop sightings and other perils.
 It likewise uses GPS to note the ID and location of nuisance signals, allowing them to be locked out by the user.
 For many, this feature alone is worth the price of admission.

-Surprisingly, the $299 Escort SmartRadar had performance equal to the $799 Escort Passport 8500ci Plus.
-Compared to the $449 Escort Passport 9500ix, the SmartRadar showed 122 percent better K-band range.
-The gap even widened: 144 percent greater range on 34.7 GHz Ka band, 169 percent better range on 35.5 GHz Ka band, outstanding numbers.
+We also checked SmartRadar's prowess at spotting radar, using one of our desert test locations.
+Surprisingly, the $299 SmartRadar had performance equal to the $799 Escort Passport 8500ci Plus.
+Compared to the Escort Passport 9500ix ($449) it showed 122 percent better K-band range.
+That gap widened to 144 percent greater range on one Ka-band frequency, 169 percent better on the other 34.7 GHz Ka band, 169 percent more on 35.5 GHz Ka band, outstanding numbers.